akshatdev0/Spring-Boot-Blog-REST-API/README.md

 | ------ | --- | ---------- | --------------------------- |
 | POST   | /api/auth/signup | Sign up | [JSON](#signup) |
 | POST   | /api/auth/signin | Log in | [JSON](#signin) |

+Use the `accessToken` returned in the response of request `/api/auth/signin` as "bearer token" in other authenticated APIs.

 ### Users